awsdocs/amazon-migrationhub-user-guide/doc_source/API_AssociateDiscoveredResource.md

 Required: No

  ** [MigrationTaskName](#API_AssociateDiscoveredResource_RequestSyntax) **   <a name="migrationhub-AssociateDiscoveredResource-request-MigrationTaskName"></a>
-The identifier given to the MigrationTask\.
+The identifier given to the MigrationTask\. *Do not store personal data in this field\.*
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 256\.
 Pattern: `[^:|]+`